-- When trends are spatially more homogeneous, metric (7) exhibits relatively smaller uncertainties than the other metrics (e.g. trends in seasonal means of the NHC in MAM, ERA5, Fig. 1 and Fig. 2a), and conversely for spatially less homogeneous trends (e.g. trends in seasonal-means of the NHC in JJA, ERA5, Fig. 1 and Fig. 2a).
-The average stream-function metric (7) thus provides an average over "extreme" local HC strength metrics (1-4), as well as an overall uncertainty.
-Figs. 2, A5 reflect the stronger year-to-year variability of seasonal means (compared with year-to-year variability of annual means), as well as 210 larger discrepancies between ψ-metrics at different levels (as also seen from Figs. 1, A1).
-However, from here on, we limit the - analysis only to the trends (and variability) of the annual-mean Hadley circulation.
+uncertainties than the other metrics (e.g. trends in seasonal means of the NHC in MAM, ERA5; Figs. 1 and 2a), and conversely for spatially less homogeneous trends (e.g. trends in seasonal-means of the NHC in JJA, ERA5; Figs. 1 and 2a).
+The average stream-function metric (7) thus provides an average over "extreme" local HC strength metrics (1)-(4), as well as an overall uncertainty.
+Figures 2 and A5 reflect the stronger year-to-year variability in seasonal means (compared with year-to-year variability in annual means), as well as larger discrepancies between ψ metrics at different levels (as also seen from Figs. 1, A1).
+However, from here on, we limit the analysis only to the trends (and variability) of the annual-mean Hadley circulation.